Back to all articles

 Sunburn is common but can be prevented.
 Knowing how to treat and prevent it can help you enjoy the sun safely and avoid long-term skin damage.
 Always use sunscreen, wear protective clothing, and seek shade to keep your skin safe.

-How HealthHero can help
+How HealthHero can support you

 At HealthHero, we offer expert medical advice and consultations to help you manage sunburn and other skin issues.
 Visit our Dermatology GP Consultation page for more information and personalised care.
 Our specialists can help you choose the right sun protection and treatment options.